trustoverip/spec-up-t-website/docs/various-roles/admins-guide/introduction.md

 4. _Not yet operational!_ The Admin adds a new language subdirectory to terms-definition directory and specifies the right API calls to chatGPT for a language and/or user-level translation from the source terms definition.

+5. The Admin migrates a legacy Spec-Up (DIF) to the latest Spec-Up-T. He/she removes the obsolete files that Spec-Up has by hand.

 ## Solutions

 ### Add 1.
 Convenience tool splitting a file into atomic single definition files